A Packing List for Backpacker-Style Travel in Africa

 For example, I would not have made it through six months in the Cameroonian jungle without my solar panel charger, but I chose not to bring one for this trip.

-As we travel overland and on a budget, journeys on public transport ARE LONG AND ROUGH.
-This means packing light is key, and so I am using a 40L backpack which can be taken as hand luggage on a plane, with a 7kg weight limit.
+As we travelled overland and on a budget, journeys on public transport ARE LONG AND ROUGH.
+This means packing light is key, and so I used a 40L backpack which can be taken as hand luggage on a plane, with a 7kg weight limit.

 I did not bring jewellery, my MacBook, or anything else precious.
 I do not have any photography equipment or designer clothes, solely my passport, phone and a bit of cash to worry about keeping safe.